 Raising a new Cushcraft R6000 vertical (20-6 meters) 6 January 2011:

-While unpacking from the Dayton Hamvention (May 19, 2013), Cosmo discovered my ARRL totebag and highly approved of it:
+While unpacking from the 2013 Dayton Hamvention, Cosmo discovered my ARRL totebag and highly approved: